geopm/theta-tutorial/README.md

 allocation, value initialization and memory deallocation.
-In tutorial 6 we move these start-up and shutdown operations into the beginning and end of the application so that the execution of a region is dedicated entirely to a compute intensive (DGEMM), memory intensive (stream) or network intensive (all2all) operation.
+In tutorial 6 we move these start-up and shutdown operations into the beginning and end of the application so that the execution of a region is dedicated entirely to a compute-intensive (DGEMM), memory-intensive (stream) or network-intensive (all2all) operation.
 The ModelRegion and ModelApplication will form the basis for the GEOPM integration tests.